ARM-software/arm-trusted-firmware/docs/user-guide.rst

    for functions that wait for an arbitrary time length (udelay and mdelay).
    The default value is 0.

+-  ``FVP_HW_CONFIG_DTS`` : Specify the path to the DTS file to be compiled to DTB and packaged in FIP as the HW_CONFIG.
+See `Firmware Design`_ for details on HW_CONFIG.
+By default, this is initialized to a sensible DTS file in ``fdts/`` folder depending on other build options.
+But some cases, like shifted affinity format for MPIDR, cannot be detected at build time and this option is needed to specify the appropriate DTS file.

+-  ``FVP_HW_CONFIG`` : Specify the path to the HW_CONFIG blob to be packaged in FIP.
+See `Firmware Design`_ for details on HW_CONFIG.
+This option is similar to the ``FVP_HW_CONFIG_DTS`` option, but it directly specifies the HW_CONFIG blob instead of the DTS file.
+This option is useful to override the default HW_CONFIG selected by the build system.

 Debugging options
 ~~~~~~~~~~~~~~~~~